-SA Objective Existing UDP policy No policy Less prescriptive Policy New Policy Cumulative, Secondary and Temporal Effects of the Proposed Policy Commentary ENV1 To encourage development that optimises the use of previously developed land and buildings + - + ++?
-Effects likely to be City- wide and cumulative, over the short, medium and long term.
+SA Objective Existing UDP policy No policy Less prescriptive Policy New Policy Commentary ENV1 To encourage development that optimises the use of previously developed land and buildings + - + ++?
 Positive policies on siting and design will help to ensure re-use of buildings is appropriately undertaken.
-ENV2 To promote the application of high standards of design, construction and maintenance of buildings ~ ~ ~ ~ No clear relationship ENV3 To encourage the use of sustainable methods of transport and reduce the need to travel ~ 2 ~ ~ No clear relationship

-SA Objective Existing UDP policy No policy Less prescriptive Policy New Policy Cumulative, Secondary and Temporal Effects of the Proposed Policy Commentary ENV4 To encourage high quality development which protects and enhances Birmingham's cultural and natural heritage + - + ++?
-Effects likely to be City- wide and cumulative, over the short, medium and long term.
+ENV2 To promote the application of high standards of design, construction and maintenance of buildings ~ ~ ~ ~ No clear relationship ENV3 To encourage the use of sustainable methods of transport and reduce the need to travel ~ ~ ~ ~ No clear relationship ENV4 To encourage high quality development which protects and enhances Birmingham's cultural and natural heritage + - + ++?
 Positive policies on siting and design will help to ensure re-use of buildings is appropriately undertaken.
-ENV5 To promote development which anticipates and responds to the challenges associated with climate change, particularly managing and reducing floodrisk ~ ~ ~ ~ No clear relationship ENV6 To promote development which makes best use of water resources, reduces pollution and encourages sustainable waste management ~ ~ ~ ~ No clear relationship ECON1 To help improve the performance of the local and City-wide economy to provide opportunity for all ~ ~ ~ ~ No clear relationship ECON2 To help promote the vitality of local centres ~ ~ ~ ~ No clear relationship ECON3 To promote the regeneration of areas across the City through appropriate development ~ ~ 2 2 No clear relationship ECON4 To encourage investment in learning and skills development ~ ~ ~ ~ No clear relationship SOC1 To help ensure equitable access to community services and facilities ~ ~ ~ ~ No clear relationship
+ENV5 To promote development which anticipates and responds to the challenges associated with climate change, particularly managing and reducing floodrisk ~ ~ ~ ~ No clear relationship ENV6 To promote development which makes best use of water resources, reduces pollution and encourages sustainable waste management ~ ~ ~ ~ No clear relationship ECON1 To help improve the performance of the local and City-wide economy to provide opportunity for all ~ ~ ~ ~ No clear relationship ECON2 To help promote the vitality of local centres ~ ~ ~ ~ No clear relationship ECON3 To promote the regeneration of areas across the City through appropriate development ~ ~ ~ ~ No clear relationship

-SA Objective Existing UDP policy No policy Less prescriptive Policy New Policy Cumulative, Secondary and Temporal Effects of the Proposed Policy Commentary SOC2 To help provide decent and affordable housing for all, of the right quantity type, tenure and affordability to meet local needs + - + ++?
-Effects likely to be City- wide and cumulative, over the short, medium and long term.
+SA Objective Existing UDP policy No policy Less prescriptive Policy New Policy Commentary ECON4 To encourage investment in learning and skills development ~ ~ ~ ~ No clear relationship SOC1 To help ensure equitable access to community services and facilities ~ ~ ~ ~ No clear relationship SOC2 To help provide decent and affordable housing for all, of the right quantity type, tenure and affordability to meet local needs + - + ++?
 Positive policies on siting and design will help to ensure re-use of buildings is appropriately undertaken.
 SOC3 To encourage development which promotes health and well-being ~ ~ ~ ~ No clear relationship SOC4 To encourage development which helps to reduce crime, the fear of crime and antisocial behaviour + - + ++?
-Effects likely to be City- wide and cumulative, over the short, medium and long term.
 Positive policies on siting and design will help to ensure re-use of buildings is appropriately undertaken.
 SOC5 To enable communities to influence the decisions that affect their neighbourhoods and quality of life + - + ++?
-Effects likely to be City- wide and cumulative, over the short, medium and long term.
 Positive policies on siting and design will help to ensure re-use of buildings is appropriately undertaken.

-The sustainability effects of a clear policy which seeks to control HMOs is likely be positive, reflecting the potential issues associated with them.
-The sustainability effects relate to ensuring that local amenity and design quality is appropriately protected, whilst providing for the needs of those in need.
-No likely significant negative effects have been identified.
+The sustainability effects of a clear policy which seeks to control HMOs is likely be positive, reflecting the potentially contentious issues associated with them.
+The sustainability effects principally relate to ensuring that local amenity and design quality is appropriately protected, whilst meeting demand and need.
+No likely significant negative effects have been identified although there is uncertainty relating to implementation, the outcomes of which will require monitoring.
 There are no suggested changes to the content of the policy arising from the appraisal.
 The option of developing a new policy to address siting and design of these uses yields more positive sustainability outcomes than the reasonable alternatives presented.
+The cumulative and temporal effects of the policy are likely to be City-wide and be determined over the short, medium and longer term, reflecting the consistent and early application of the policy.